fishy/ctxslog/README.md

 	)
 	// Enable callstack even at debug level for this context ctx = ctxslog.AttachCallstackLevel(ctx, slog.LevelDebug)
-	slog.DebugCtx(ctx, "foo") // this log will contain httpRequest group and callstack.
+	slog.DebugContext(ctx, "foo") // this log will contain httpRequest group and callstack.
 }

 func main() {